xneon2/NAUGHTY-HATZU/README.md

 <p align="center">
-    Project of  🔞Hatzu🪐 - Makes it easy and fun to use Whatsapp.
+    Project of  🔞Ashzi🪐 - Makes it easy and fun to use Whatsapp.
 Also first Made in sri lanka 🔞XNXX BOT for Whatsapp.
     <br>
         <a href="https://chat.whatsapp.com/GTgqgMTo7FoJ1GqdijshsX">Support Group</a> |
         <a href="https://Wa.me/+94766598862">TeenuhX Whatsapp </a> |